 Unique Considerations

-- Utility Disconnections: Ensure that all utilities (water, gas, electricity) are safely disconnected before attempting to remove appliances.
+- Utility Disconnection: Before removal, ensure that all utilities (water, gas, and electricity) are properly disconnected to prevent accidents.

 Special Equipment